 Coupling a thermal modeling tool with your CFD code can provide accurate simulation results, giving you beneficial thermal feedback for your project.
-Over the past few years, the most effective process to implement these results has moved from scripting to coupling and as automated coupling has become more common, the methods have become more robust.
+Over the past few years, the most effective process to implement these results has moved from writing custom scripts to coupling using an automated coupling program as the methods have become more robust.

 The Original Coupling Method

 Manual scripting was the original tool for coupling CAE processes until automated solutions emerged in the industry.
 Scripting is the process of writing and designing codes to enable two CAE processes to work together.
 As the original coupling method for most companies, scripting had a stronghold as the only option for coupling simulations until users realized this wasn’t the best solution.
 Scripting requires team members experienced in coding scripts, as well as IT teams who can deploy and maintain these codes throughout the company.
 The scripts rapidly become complicated in coupling situations, as they require detailed prompts outlining each move the program needs to make between CAE processes.
 For the written codes to work properly, they must be continually updated as the software programs launch new releases.